logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 ## Setuping A Wedger

 Using Houdini PDG Wedger, we create a wedge for each of our installed Ollama LLM models.
-This approach enables us to compare the efficiency and speed of each model, allowing for a clear assessment of their performance under identical conditions.
+This approach enables us to compare the efficiency and speed of each model under identical conditions.

 <div class="grid">
  <div class="cell cell--auto">